Norton Simon Museum: History

 In the early 1970s, due to an ambitious schedule of exhibits and the new building project, the museum began to experience serious financial hardships.
-By that time industrialist Norton Simon, who had risen to become one of the pre-eminent art collectors in the world during the 1960s, was searching for a permanent location for his growing collection of over 4,000 objects.
+By that time, industrialist Norton Simon, who had risen to become one of the pre-eminent art collectors in the world during the 1960s, was searching for a permanent location for his growing collection of over 4,000 objects.
 He was first approached for financial assistance in 1971 by trustees of the museum.
 In 1974, the museum and Simon came to an agreement.
 According to the agreed five-year plan, Simon took over an $850,000 loan on the building and other financial obligations, including a $1 million accumulated operating deficit, in return for using 75% of the gallery space for his collection.
 The remainder was used to display the Pasadena museum's contemporary collection.
 A new 10-member board of trustees was formed, consisting of four members from Simon's group, three from the Pasadena museum board and three public members nominated by Simon.
 Simon also became responsible for the collection and building projects; in return the museum was renamed the Norton Simon Museum and renovated at a reported cost of more than $3 million.
 The detailed history of that process was told by former director and art critic John Coplans (who later became an artist) in Artforum.
 This move, widely criticized by the local community as it represented the closing of the only contemporary art museum between San Francisco and La Jolla, led indirectly to the founding of the Museum of Contemporary Art, Los Angeles in 1979, a project largely driven by Norton Simon's sister Marcia Weisman.

 Simon died in 1993, and the actress Jennifer Jones, his widow and chairwoman of the board, made corrective, conciliatory moves that have repositioned the museum and its two collections.
 In 1995, the museum began a major $5 million renovation with the architect Frank Gehry, a longtime trustee of the museum.
 The redesign resulted in a procession of medium-size, more intimate galleries with raised ceilings and improved lighting, increased rotating exhibition space, an entire floor devoted to Asian art, and restored access to the gardens.
-The gardens were redesigned by Power and Associates to house the 20th-century sculpture collection in an engaging setting.
+The gardens, which are located on the old "Carmelita" property, were redesigned by Power and Associates to house the 20th-century sculpture collection in an engaging setting.
 The new Norton Simon Theater was the final element of the renovation, designed by Gensler & Associates, and is used for lectures, film, dance performances and concerts.